chaturvedisunidhi8/PDF-Query-RAG-With-Langchain-And-AstraDB/README.md

  How It Works

-1️ Upload a PDF
+1️ Upload a PDF <br>
-2️ The system extracts and embeds text chunks
+2️ The system extracts and embeds text chunks <br>
-3️ AstraDB stores these embeddings for fast retrieval 4️ User asks a question
+3️ AstraDB stores these embeddings for fast retrieval <br>
+4️ User asks a question <br>
-5️ Relevant chunks are retrieved and passed to the LLM 6️ A detailed, contextually accurate response is generated
+5️ Relevant chunks are retrieved and passed to the LLM <br>
+6️ A detailed, contextually accurate response is generated <br>

  Use Cases

- Academic Research Summaries
+ Academic Research Summaries<br>
- Book or Report Query Systems
+ Book or Report Query Systems<br>
- Business Document Analysis
+ Business Document Analysis<br>
- Legal / Policy Document Q&A
+ Legal / Policy Document Q&A<br>
- Financial or Technical Report Assistants
+ Financial or Technical Report Assistants<br>